Quest2GM/RobotVision/README.md

 <p  align="center">
 <img  src="https://latex.codecogs.com/gif.latex?u_k%20=%20\frac{K(2+bT+T(a-b))}{2+bT}e_k%20+%20\frac{K(bT-2+T(a-b))}{2+bT}e_{k-1}+\frac{2-bT}{2+bT}u_{k-1}" />

-Implementing this is simple as we can use the trick with our PID controller; we just keep track of the previous output and error terms.
+Implementing this is simple as we can use the trick with our PID controller; we just keep track of the previous control output and error terms.
 I'll leave coding this up as an exercise to the viewer.

 ## How do I get from here to there?